Employee share incentive design

 There will be an obligation to operate PAYE.
 The taxable value of the shares will usually be based on the traded price.

 A different set of considerations apply on sale of shares by employees as discussed below.

 10. How will the employees dispose of their shares?

-Perhaps the most important question for employees is – when will I receive value?
+Perhaps the most important question for employees.
 The shares are worthless to an employee until disposal.